Strategy and Entrepreneurship Ph.D.

 The Ph.D. program in Strategy and Entrepreneurship is designed to ensure that students receive an exposure to the broad areas of Strategic Management and Entrepreneurship, develop the conceptual skills and methodological tools necessary to design and conduct independent research, and develop the skills and experience necessary to teach at all levels of higher education.
 The program requires an educational background in business, sociology, political science, or economics.
 Students without this educational background may also be admitted but may be required to take up to 3 master's level courses in one of these areas.

-Applicants who wish to apply for the doctoral program in SEVI must submit their application to the Graduate School of Business by December 15.
+All doctoral programs require a valid GMAT/GRE for admissions review.
+Applicants who wish to apply for the doctoral program with an emphasis in Marketing must submit their applications to the Graduate School of Business by December 1st.

 SEVI Program of Study